deltachat/deltachat-pages/en/help.md

 which additionally protects against compromised or malfeasant e-mail servers.

+### Are attachments (pictures, files, audio etc.) E2E-encrypted?

+Yes.
+When we talk about an "E2E-encrypted message" we always mean a text message along with an (optional) attachment.
+The whole message, including any attachment, is then E2E-encrypted.

 ### Is OpenPGP secure? {#openpgp-secure}

-Delta Chat uses a secure subset of OpenPGP and only displays a padlock security indicator on a message if the whole message is properly encrypted and signed.
+Yes, Delta Chat uses a secure subset of OpenPGP and only displays a padlock security indicator on a message if the whole message is properly encrypted and signed.
 For example, "Detached signatures" are not treated as secure.